Nikita Naz Siddique wants you to follow your dreams

-Nikita Naz Siddique is an accounting and finance BA student at DCU.
-Like many of her co-horts, she saw DCU as the perfect place to continue her education – but Siddique had a very unique set of challenges to overcome in getting to that point, so she explained at Inspirefest 2018 during the ‘Next Generation: The Future is Now’ panel.
+Nikita Naz Siddique is an accounting and finance BA student at Dublin City University (DCU).
+Like many of her cohorts, she saw DCU as the perfect place to continue her education but Siddique had a very unique set of challenges to overcome in getting to that point, so she outlined at Inspirefest 2018 during the ‘Next Generation: The Future is Now’ session.

 It took Siddique years to work up the courage to tell her family about her aspiration to study abroad.
-Though they accepted it, it wasn’t easy on any of them – Siddique recalled the tears smarting in her mother’s eyes as she dropped her to the airport.
-Siddique remembered how her heart briefly begged her to stay, yet her mind compelled her to stay the course.
+Though they accepted it, it wasn’t easy on any of them.
+Siddique recalled the tears smarting in her mother’s eyes as she dropped her to the airport.
+She remembered how her heart briefly begged her to stay, yet her mind compelled her to stay the course.

 Later, when visiting Ireland, Siddique’s mother proudly beamed that she is glad her daughter didn’t heed her protestations.